sydwer/linguage-svelte/README.md

   The language generated also has a mini-grammar, wherein  a list of necessary (and also novelly generated) grammar markers and verb tenses are listed.

-  12 sample sentances that show a range of verb tenses and grammatical relations are also given with linguistic glosses (This shows the generated sentance in IPA, with grammar markers identified clearly, as well as an English translation underneath).
+  12 sample sentences that show a range of verb tenses and grammatical relations are also given with linguistic glosses (this is the generated sentence in IPA, with grammar markers identified clearly, as well as an English translation underneath).

 ## Technologies: